-• Students are expected to project a professional image.
+- Students are expected to project a professional image.
 Clothes should be clean and in relatively good condition.
-No offensive clothing.

-- Personal hygiene: clean and well-groomed, no cologne or perfume, fingernails trimmed and clean - PPE must be worn in accordance with current university and CDC guidance. - $\circ$ As of the beginning of the semester, masks must be worn for all in-person events. - As of the beginning of the semester, eye protection (goggles or face shield) may be worn according to your personal preference, but is not required - Please be aware that PPE expectations may evolve through the semester and may be different at each campus depending on local requirements. - Peer clinics, PE checkoffs, and OSCEs are simulated healthcare settings, and as such, PPE requirements will align with the CDC's guidance for healthcare settings. (i.e., we may still require masks for these events, even if masks are no longer required in university buildings in general).
+No offensive clothing. - Personal hygiene: clean and well-groomed, no cologne or perfume, fingernails clean and trimmed to no longer than the end of the finger, long hair tied back. - PPE must be worn in accordance with current university and CDC guidance. - Please be aware that PPE expectations may evolve through the semester and may be different at each campus depending on local requirements. - Peer clinics, PE checkoffs, and OSCEs are simulated healthcare settings, and as such, PPE requirements will align with the CDC's guidance for healthcare settings. (i.e., we may still require masks for these events, even if masks are no longer required in university buildings in general).